rensjaspers/ngx-load-with/projects/ngx-load-with/README.md

 ## FAQ

-### Why does the directive only accept a function that returns an observable instead of just the observable?
+### Why use a function returning an Observable instead of a direct Observable?

-The design choice to accept a function that returns an Observable (instead of directly accepting the Observable) was made to allow for the passing of dynamic arguments via the `[ngxLoadWithArgs]` input.
+The choice of accepting a function returning an Observable, instead of just an Observable, stems from the ability to pass dynamic arguments using the `[ngxLoadWithArgs]` input.

-This choice greatly simplifies scenarios where you need to react to changing arguments.
-For instance, in cases where your data loading operation depends on the route parameters, changes to these parameters would require a reload of the data.
-By accepting a function that returns an Observable, `ngx-load-with` automatically manages this reloading process whenever the arguments change.
+This design simplifies scenarios where the data fetching depends on changing parameters.
+For example, when the data load is tied to route parameters, any change in these parameters necessitates data reloading. `ngx-load-with` automatically manages this process by reacting to the changes in these arguments.

-An example of this use case is demonstrated in the ["Fetching data using route parameters"](#fetching-data-using-route-parameters) section, where the route parameters are passed as arguments to the `getTodo` function.
-Here, any changes to the route parameters trigger a reload of the data.
+A relevant example is found in the ["Loading based on dynamic arguments"](#loading-based-on-dynamic-arguments) section.
+Here, route parameters are passed as arguments to the `getTodo` function, and any alteration in these parameters triggers a data reload.

-This approach saves you from the hassle of having to manually pipe your route parameters to a `switchMap` operator, which then triggers your data loading function:
+Without `ngx-load-with`, you would manually pipe your route parameters through a `switchMap` operator to trigger the data fetching function:

 ```typescript
 this.route.params.pipe(